juancmandev/todo-react/README.md

+# React List

+A simple TODO's list to add, delete and filter some task.

+You can check the project [here]().

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).